huy75/printf/README.md

 ### What is this project

 The aim of this project is to code a version based on the  original printf function of the standard library <stdio.h>.
-As it's a learning exercise, some function and requirement are added to the original printfl.
+As it's a learning exercise, some functions and requirements are added to the original printf.

 ### How to read this readme